rishuinfinity/WallpaperOverlay/README.md

 - Apply an overlay on wallpaper in four easy steps
   - Choose image : Either take the currently set wallpaper or choose it manually through the file picker
-  - Choose overlay : Either choose it from the default library or select a custom svg/png overlay
+  - Choose overlay : Either choose it from the default drop-down or select a custom svg/png overlay
   - Choose color : Each svg overlay can have one colour that can be modified to the colour you choose here.
   - Click apply and the overlay will be applied and wallpaper will be set.
 - You can even apply multiple overlays by: